 What is PECR?

-- Rules: PECR gives rules ( regarding access to customer details ) to the business organizations set up in the UK and EU, and these rules also apply to the business which is currently operating in the UK.
-Even if the company is not in the UK or EU, then it has to abide by data protection set out under article 3 of GDPR.
+PECR provides regulations regarding the access to customer details to business organizations set up in the UK and EU.
+And these rules also apply to businesses currently operating in the UK.

 PECR and GDPR

-PECR is UK specific data protection law while GDPR is related to European data protection law.
-GDPR focuses on the collection and processing of personal data while PECR set rules for the same.
-However, PECR is not part of GDPR, but they both complement each other as the organizations need to follow both the laws.
+PECR is UK-specific data protection law, while GDPR is related to European data protection law.
+GDPR focuses on collecting and processing personal data, while PECR sets rules.
+PECR is not part of GDPR, but they complement each other as organizations must follow both laws.

-Under PECR, the information commissioner's office can issue admonishment and penalty.
-If the organization violates PECR, then it can also be count as a criminal offence.
+Under PECR, the information commissioner's office can issue admonishment and penalties.
+If the organization violates PECR, it can be counted as a criminal offense.
 The actions of breaking the law can cost up to £500,000.

 Email marketing and PECR